Study programme

 Structure

-Your study programme consists of a general part with compulsory courses (30 EC) and a Master's thesis (30 or 45 EC).
+Your study programme consists of a general part with compulsory courses (30 EC) and a Master's thesis (30 or 45 EC for cohort 2022 and earlier, from cohort 2023 onward 45 EC).
 The rest of the programme is structured according to the track you choose.
 Sustainable Development offers four tracks:

-• Energy and Materials: focuses on the production and consumption of energy and materials in society.
+• Energy and Materials: focuses on the production and consumption of energy and materials in society and the possibilities for sustainable development within energy and material systems

-Depending on which track you choose, you take compulsory (30 EC) and elective courses within that track.
+You take compulsory (30 EC) and elective courses (15 EC) within that track.
 You'll find a complete overview and background of the programme in the Study Guide of the current academic year.

 Support